MusketMosez/ESE2Project/API/doc/db_api_doc_template.md

 <!---write_add-->

 ### Log data
-These requests are for measured values into the database.
+These requests are for saving measured values into the database.
 <!---write_log-->

 </blockquote></details>